EMCampbell01/Undergraduate-Dissertation-Project/README.md

 # UNDERGRADUATE DISSERTATION PROJECT

+# "A Comparative Analysis of CPython & Mojo For Performance and Usability"

 ## Overview

 This project presents a comparative analysis of CPython and Mojo for evaluating both performance and usability.
 Through various benchmark tests, its aim to assess the strengths and weaknesses of each language in different computational scenarios.
 The benchmarks involve tasks like matrix multiplication, sorting algorithms, and simulations, which are commonly used in performance-critical applications.